-SUNFISH SPECIES (BLUEGILL, REDEAR)
+SUNFISH SPECIES (BLUEGILL, PUMPKINSEED)

-The mean mercury level in sunfish species from New Hogan Lake was 204 ppb.
-The mean mercury levels in individual sunfish species were 219 (Bluegill) and 165 (Redear) ppb, respectively.
-OEHHA recommends a maximum of one serving a week of sunfish species for the sensitive population (women 18 to 45 years and children 1 to 17 years) and a maximum of three servings a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
+Based on the mean mercury concentration of 68 ppb, OEHHA recommends a maximum of three servings a week of sunfish species for the sensitive (women 18 to 45 years and children 1 to 17 years) and a maximum of seven servings a week for the general (women 46 years and older, and men 18 years and older) population, based on mercury.
+The mean mercury levels in individual sunfish species were 67 (Bluegill) and 70 (Pumpkinseed) ppb, respectively.
+Sunfish species include Bluegill, Green Sunfish, Pumpkinseed, and Redear Sunfish, all members of the same genus.
+PCBs were not evaluated in sunfish species from Shasta Lake.

-OEHHA evaluated mercury concentrations in sunfish species in other water bodies in California and found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Bluegill and Redear Sunfish to other sunfish species.
+OEHHA evaluated mercury concentrations in sunfish species in many water bodies in California and found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
+Therefore, OEHHA extends the consumption advice for Bluegill and Pumpkinseed to other sunfish species.